Can You Ask Patients for Reviews? A Legal & Ethical Guide (2025 Edition)

 Strategy:

-• Implemented MedRankers Review Tools with automated SMS review requests
+• Implemented MedRankers reputation tools with automated SMS prompts for client testimonials

 • Added QR code review prompts at checkout

-• Trained front desk staff to encourage reviews without pressure
+• Trained front desk staff to encourage experience sharing without applying pressure

 • Developed a policy for HIPAA-compliant responses to all feedback